 The CASA Program: Community Ambassadors for Students from Abroad is designed to encourage interaction between UW-Platteville's international students and the Platteville/tri-state community.
 This program will allow students and community members to explore the tri-state area together, share each other's culture, and discover a new friend.

-The International Student Club (ISC), open to both U.S. and international students, educates and promotes global understanding through learning about different cultures, having fun, and organizing international programs, events, and activities.
-Register on Pioneer Link under "International Student Club."
+The International Club, open to both U.S. and international students, educates and promotes global understanding through learning about different cultures, having fun, and organizing international programs, events, and activities.
+Register on Pioneer Link under "International Club."

 Apply to be an International Student Orientation Leader for the next International Student Orientation!
 Orientation Leaders will help the new international students move in to their dorm rooms, give campus tours, participate in social activities, and serve as a resource for the students during their first few days at UW-Platteville.